Permafrost/Tundra/README.md

   * Outputs:
     * `$string` is the given object converted to a string.

+* #### tundra.string:quote

+  Returns a [regular expression pattern] that can be used to match the given string literally.
+Regular expression metacharacters or escape sequences in the input sequence are given no special meaning.

+  * Inputs:
+    * `$string` is a string value to be converted to a [regular expression pattern].

+  * Outputs:
+    * `$pattern` is a [regular expression pattern] that can be used to match the given `$string` literally.

 * #### tundra.string:replace

   Replaces all occurrences of the given [regular expression pattern]